codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 # eCommerce-Online-Inventory-Sequelize

 I am upset at Brendan.
-I will not call him again unless I
+I will not call him again unless I have

 ## Description